Beta8397/FreightFrenzy71b/README.md

   * Limit unbounded growth of data for telemetry.
 If user does not call telemetry.update() for LinearOpMode in a timely manner, data added for telemetry might get lost if size limit is exceeded.

 ## Version 2.35 (released on 16.10.06)
-  * Blockly programming mode - Removed unnecesary idle() call from blocks for new project.
+  * Blockly programming cacheMode - Removed unnecesary idle() call from blocks for new project.

 ## Version 2.30 (released on 16.10.05)
-  * Blockly programming mode:
+  * Blockly programming cacheMode:
      - Mechanism added to save Blockly op modes from Programming Mode Server onto local device
      - To avoid clutter, blocks are displayed in categorized folders
      - Added support for DigitalChannel